What is SE™ Physical Therapy??

 Sometimes, the healing isn’t in doing more, but in supporting the exact movement or expression the body needed back then—but couldn’t access.

-A shoulder that won’t release might be holding the impulse to strike out.
+A shoulder that won’t release might be holding the impulse to absorb shock from a fall.
 A ribcage that won’t expand might reflect a breathing pattern stuck in shallow, upper chest respiration—common in people who have lived in ‘go mode’ for too long.
 We meet these places with curiosity and care, allowing space for those protective responses to complete—often for the first time.

 Movement as a Language of Healing